Doris Salcedo: Analysis of individual artworks

 Flor de Piel is a room-sized installation first publicly exhibited at the Harvard Art Museums in Salcedo's 2016-2017 solo exhibition, Doris Salcedo: The Materiality of Mourning.
 A Flor de Piel, measuring 340 cm x 500 cm, is a tapestry of thousands of preserved, hand-sewn red rose petals, that undulates softly on the floor.
 Suspended in a state of transformation, the petals linger between life and death and are so vulnerable that they tear if touched.
 The artist intended the work to be a shroud for a nurse who was tortured to death in the Colombian war.
 Salcedo created the piece in 2013, working with rose petals and thread as her materials; A Flor de Piel was acquired by the Harvard Art Museums in 2014.

 Plegaria Muda is a series of sculptures, each composed of two hand-crafted tables, which are approximately the same shape and size of a coffin.
-One table lays upside down on the other, with an earthlike layer with grass growing between the two table tops.
+One table lies upside down on the other, with an earthlike layer with grass growing between the two table tops.
 "Plegaria Muda" translates roughly to "silent prayer", and is a comment on the relationships between the perpetrators of gang violence and their victims, as well as a homage to the mass grave sites In Colombia where victims of gang violence are often buried.